Form of Thinking

 Group Description

 Functions through rapid trial and variation.
 Makes decisions quickly, then tests and refines them.
 Uses natural selection principles - retains useful ideas, discards ineffective ones.
-Operates through intuitive exploration rather than systematic logic.
+Operates through intuitive exploration rather than systematic thinking.

 Analogy: Like a whirlpool mixing different elements together until something useful emerges.